 2. Utilize White Space and Redundant Coding in Design

-White space, often called negative space, is the space between text, graphics, images and blocks.
-It is not merely a 'blank' space — it is an important element of design that enables its objects to exist.
+White space—often called negative space—is the space between text, graphics, images and blocks.
+It’s not just a 'blank' space—it’s an important element of design that enables its objects to exist.
 The balance of white space enhances legibility and navigability.
 It gives users a clear path to navigate through content and focuses attention on the most important elements.

 Redundant coding means you use multiple ways to present information, not rely solely on one method such as color.
 This approach is crucial when color alone might not convey information for various reasons.
 These include: